 Haskell on Jupyter

 Recently, I have found myself leading a Haskell programming meet-up in Santa Fe, New Mexico.
-We meet downtown at HQ (on Water Street), Mondays around 6pm.
+We meet downtown at HQ or at Desert Dogs, Mondays around 6pm.
 This meet-up has been a great opportunity to actually learn to program Haskell well.
 In an effort to archive our work as a group, I am publishing meet-up notes here.

 Here we write some methods for treating Integers as lists in the sense that